CMCD1996/Portfolio/_posts/2021-02-13-book-review-better.md

 ---
 layout: post
-title: "Book Review IX: Better - A Surgeon's Notes on Performance by Atul Gawande "
+title: "Book Review IX: Better - A Surgeon's Notes on Performance by Atul Gawande (Review in Progress) "
 ---

 This entry is a continuation of my book review series.